Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Conclusion

 We would like to thank Travis Norsen, Jean Bricmont and Siddhant Das for their valuable feedback and suggestions.
-We also thank Klaus M\o lmer for bringing to our attention related but independent work carried out together with Viktor K. Haldborg that is not yet published.
+We also thank Klaus M\o lmer for sharing related but independent work carried out together with Viktor K. Haldborg that is not yet published.\\